alvinary/artale/README.md

 Disjunctions are written as in `somewhere(p : pony) v nowhere (p)`.
 In order for the scripts to interpret a symbol as a variable symbol, it must be given a sort at least once.
-You can ommit it elsewhere for brevity, as in the previous example (ugly, I know, but less typing).
+You can ommit it elsewhere for brevity, as in the previous example.

 You assign a sort to a variable using `:`.